AmaraWilliams/new_music_friday/README.md

 Creates a playlist maximizing the Spotify API to create a playlist containing your newly added music for the week!

-**Ongoing features**
+**Ongoing features:**

-Using the basic model or AI model, the playlist will be organized to best create a smooth listening journey.
+- Using the basic model or AI model, the playlist will be organized to best create a smooth listening journey.